Fiscal Year 2024

 The mission of the U.S. Department of Health and Human Services (HHS) is to enhance and protect the health and well-being of all Americans by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.
 HHS’s main priority in the absence of an enacted annual appropriation is to protect the health of Americans.

-HHS will continue COVID-19 activities in the event of a lapse in appropriation by utilizing funding provided in the FY 2020 and FY 2021 emergency supplemental appropriations bills.
-Each of the operating divisions will continue to support communities impacted by the pandemic with carryover balances, third party funding, or user fees.
-For example, the Administration for Strategic Preparedness and Response will maintain the minimal readiness for all hazards, such as COVID-19, flu, and hurricane responses.
-Moreover, the National Institutes of Health (NIH) will continue COVID-19 research and clinical activities, while the Food and Drug Administration (FDA) will continue to support drug and medical device reviews as well as emergency use authorizations and countermeasures to fight the pandemic.
+HHS will continue any necessary activities in the event of a lapse in appropriation.
+As appropriate, each of the operating divisions will continue to support activities with advance appropriations, carryover balances including carryover user fee funds, emergency supplemental balances, or third party funding.
+For example, the Administration for Strategic Preparedness and Response (ASPR) will maintain the minimal readiness for all hazards, including COVID-19, pandemic flu, and hurricane responses.
+Moreover, the National Institutes of Health (NIH) will continue research and clinical activities while the Food and Drug Administration (FDA) will continue to support drug and medical device reviews, as well as emergency use authorizations and countermeasures to fight the COVID-19 pandemic.
 HHS will also rely on exceptions in the ADA to continue to protect human life and property, such as monitoring for disease outbreaks conducted by the Centers for Disease Control and Prevention (CDC).
-HHS will also use exceptions in the ADA to retain staff in support of funded activities, such as Medicare, Medicaid and other mandatory health program payments.
+As explained more fully below, HHS also will retain a limited number of staff to perform necessarily implied activities in support of funded activities, such as Medicare, Medicaid, and other mandatory health program payments.

 The information below describes the HHS approach to continuing operations during a lapse.
-This includes information about staff who will continue work as funded through prior year appropriations, mandatory appropriations, and user fees or other reimbursements of non-lapsed appropriations.
+This includes information about staff who will continue work as funded through prior year appropriations, mandatory appropriations, advanced appropriations, and carryover user fees, or other reimbursements of non-lapsed appropriations.

 The information on staff who will not be furloughed is broken into the two broad categories of "authorized by law" and "safety of human life and protection of property," consistent with Department of Justice legal opinions.